Barchok-Kiposmet/K8s/README.md

 Clone the repository.

-Start Minikube on your laptop
+Start Minikube on your machine

-Then apply the deployment, config-map, service, and the MongoDB-pvc YAML files
+Then CD into the client and backend DIR and create the deployment, service, config, and PVC YAML files

 Access the link shared on the deployment tab on your UI.
+Or you can get services from your terminal to access the external IP

 ### Known Bugs

-The client-server image keeps failing upon restart (This is a bug from how the application was developed locally)
+The client-server image keeps failing upon restart (CrashLoop Error) (This is a bug from how the application was developed locally, the app keeps restarting)

 ### Technology used